yash49/yash49/README.md

 Hi there! 👋

-I'm Yash.
-I like to learn and explore new things in the world of technology.
+I'm Yash, a tech enthusiast who loves learning and exploring new things in the world of technology.